rainbow-me/rainbowkit/.changeset/silly-toes-mix.md

 '@rainbow-me/rainbowkit': patch
 ---

-Group recent wallets at the top of the wallet list.
+Highlight the most recently used wallets at the start of the wallet list.